 Zika virus belongs to a group of RNA viruses and contains 10,794 nucleotides that encode 3,419 amino acids.
-Together with its close relative Spondweni virus, Zika virus forms a specific group within mosquito-borne flaviviruses, with the next nearest relative being St. Louis encephalitis virus.
+Together with its close relative Spondweni virus, Zika virus forms a specific group within mosquito-borne flaviviruses, with the next nearest relative being the St. Louis encephalitis virus.

 Even though flaviviruses replicate predominantly in cellular cytoplasm, Zika virus antigens can also be detected in nuclei of the infected cell.
 Infectious viral particles can be detected in human blood from the onset of illness, whereas viral RNA can be found even 11 days after onset.

-While it is not effectively neutralized with 10% ethanol, Zika virus can be killed by ether, potassium permanganate, as well as by temperatures over 60 °C. Diagnostic techniques for Zika virus detection include PCR testing of acute-phase serum samples in order detect viral RNA, but also other tests that screen for specific antibodies against the virus.
+While it is not effectively neutralized with 10% ethanol, Zika virus can be killed by ether, potassium permanganate, as well as by temperatures over 60 °C. Diagnostic techniques for Zika virus detection include PCR testing of acute-phase serum samples in order to detect viral RNA, but also other tests that screen for specific antibodies against the virus.

 Growing research interest